AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

  </tbody>
 </table>

-## Troubleshooting with Addressable Audiences {#concept_22DACEC796894D04B94D6BF047F94EB4}
+## Troubleshooting with [!UICONTROL Addressable Audiences] {#concept_22DACEC796894D04B94D6BF047F94EB4}

-In addition to surfacing match rates, you can also use Addressable Audiences as a troubleshooting tool.
+In addition to surfacing match rates, you can also use [!UICONTROL Addressable Audiences] as a troubleshooting tool.

 <!-- addressable-audiences-troubleshooting.xml -->

 For example, let's say you send a segment to a destination and that destination shows low reporting numbers.
-Checking the Addressable Audience results will show you if this is a technical problem or just a case of low match rates.
+Checking the [!UICONTROL Addressable Audience] results will show you if this is a technical problem or just a case of low match rates.
 A low match rate shows your destination isn't all that great for your selected segments.
 However, a difference in the total addressable audience numbers between Audience Manager and the destination indicates an integration, synchronization, or other technical problem.
 In these cases, contact your account manager.